Skip to main content

 QB Lamar Jackson

-Lamar Jackson has returned to practice, giving him a chance to play in Sunday's critical game against the Chicago Bears.
+Lamar Jackson has returned to practice, giving him a chance to play in Sunday's critical game against the Chicago Bears and boosting the Ravens' ability to go on a run.

 Jackson and running back Derrick Henry had a big dap-up and other teammates were eager to follow suit.
 Offensive Coordinator Todd Monken gave Jackson a full embrace.

-The Ravens are hopeful to get their two-time MVP back after the bye to start what they hope will be a storybook run to the playoffs.
-The Ravens have a hole to dig out of, but with Jackson and others returning and a more favorable schedule over the second half, it's possible.
+The Ravens are hopeful to get their two-time MVP back after the bye to start what they hope would be a storybook run to the playoffs.
+The Ravens have a hole to dig out of, but with Jackson and other star players getting healthy and a more favorable schedule over the second half, it's possible.

 However, it all needs to start with a victory against the Bears, who will come to M&T Bank Stadium hot with four straight wins.
 Bears Head Coach Ben Johnson told reporters his team is preparing as if Jackson will play.